masasron/chameleondump/README.md

 ### For Users

-If the system doesn't make changing the default PIN mandatory, it's strongly recommended that you do so yourself to enhance your device's security.
+Change the default PIN code of your ChameleonUltra device.

 ## Installation